youmisuk/FairCATE-Multilevel/README.md

 **`GLMM_model()`**

-**Description** fitting the outcome model and treatment model using GLMM method.
-It will return two fitted objects:
+**Description**
--
+to fit the outcome model and treatment model using GLMM method.

 **Usage**